Texas Truck Accident Lawyer

 Truck accident lawsuits help victims receive fair compensation for their injuries and losses from accidents caused by negligence.
 If you were injured or lost a loved one in a truck accident, you and your family may be entitled to compensation.

 The Lanier Law Firm’s top trial attorneys support victims of truck accidents and their families throughout Texas.
-Get the backing of a national law firm with strong ties to Texas through our Houston location.
+Get the backing of a national law firm with strong ties to Texas through our Houston attorney office.
 The attorneys of The Lanier Law Firm are committed to finding justice for clients like you.

-Why Choose The Lanier Law Firm?
+Why Choose The Lanier Law Firm for your Texas truck accident claim?

 At The Lanier Law Firm, we focus on you.
 We are committed to providing you with serious, sound legal representation to get the compensation you deserve.
 Since 1990, our award-winning attorneys have won over $20 billion in settlements for clients like you.